roman-milk/roman-milk.github.io/lords-ladies-and-gentlemen.md

  Archer dressed, ignoring Simon completely and left the chamber to attend to normal day to day matters about the house.
 His head was spinning with the recent events, Amelia begging for his seed and the untimely discovery by the sweet, innocent Amy.

  He hoped against hope that Amelia could resolve matters regarding Amy but he was disturbed deeply by her wanting for his child.
-Report_Story #1